INL/clariah-plus-planning/data/ocr-historical-newspapers.md

-# Digitization and curation workflow for historical newspapers
+# Digitization workflow for historical newspapers (WP6 use case 2)

 ## Metadata